 -An extra change of clothes.
 As mentioned before, the Wonder Pond is truly WONDERFUL and the curiosity garden will undoubtedly help your child learn what it feels like to be splashed.

 -Research the featured exhibit.
-From Lego structures to paper cranes and massive trolls, there is always something neat to hunt for at the Morton Arboretum.
+From Lego structures to paper cranes, Lego structures and massive trolls, there is always something neat to hunt for at the Morton Arboretum.

 If you are nature lovers, be sure to visit some of these wonderful and FREE nature centers across Chicagoland, as well as our beloved Chicago Botanic Gardens.
 Check here for a complete list of outdoor fun in the city and the surrounding suburbs.